 With such a vibrant tech ecosystem, it may come as a surprise that a lot of Dutch employers have trouble hiring skilled tech workers.
 Despite an abundance of schools training ICT specialists, research has shown that experienced, well-educated ICT professionals and technicians are among the most difficult-to-hire candidates in the Netherlands.

 Over a fifth of vacancies in the ICT industry went unfulfilled in each quarter in 2014, according to Statistics Netherlands (CBS).
-Although the gap between employer demand and job seeker interest has been getting smaller over the last few years, the supply of quality engineers is still too low, especially as 13 percent of all vacancies in Holland come from the engineering sector.
+Although the gap between employer demand and job seeker interest has been getting smaller over the last few years, the supply of quality engineers is still too low, especially as 13 percent of all vacancies in the Netherlands come from the engineering sector.

 As a result, many startups have no other choice than to seek alternative ways to fill their development positions.